 Co-op and condo conversions are now tougherCo-op and condo conversions are now tougher

-High-rent and high-income deregulation comes to an endHigh-rent and high-income deregulation comes to an end
+High-rent and high-income deregulation to endHigh-rent and high-income deregulation to end

 A loophole in the old laws allowed landlords to deregulate an apartment once it had reached a certain price threshold.
 That limit was $2,774, and it usually wasn’t hard for landlords to find ways to raise the rent over time.
 That practice has now been done away with entirely.